Tell Us Your Favorite Food, and We’ll Tell You Where You’re From

 This mildly sweet ring of cake-y bread dough that’s been twisted into a ring and decorated with brightly colored icing and sprinkles is synonymous with the celebration of Mardi Gras in New Orleans, where king cakes can be found starting in early January and all the way up until Ash Wednesday and the start of Lent.
 Typically, a tiny plastic baby trinket (or a representative bean) is baked into the cake, and whoever finds it has to host the next year’s celebration.
 They may also get to be “king” for the day.

-King cake had its origins in Europe and came to be associated with the Catholic celebration of Epiphany (on January 6) in the Middle Ages.
+King cake originated in Europe and came to be associated with the Catholic celebration of Epiphany (on January 6) in the Middle Ages.
 French versions tend to be made with flaky pastry.
 The version served in Louisiana, and specifically, New Orleans, is more like that which originated in Spain.

 Verdict: If your idea of king cake involves a cake-bread dough that’s decorated in the colors associated with Mardi Gras (green, gold, and purple), then you’re probably from Louisiana, and quite possibly from New Orleans.